awsdocs/aws-cpp-developer-guide/doc_source/cmake-params.rst

 Use the CMake_ parameters listed in this section to customize how your SDK builds.

-You can set these options either with CMake GUI tools or the command line by using :paramname:`-D`.
+You can set these options with CMake GUI tools or the command line by using :paramname:`-D`.
 For example::

  cmake -DENABLE_UNITY_BUILD=ON -DREGENERATE_CLIENTS=1